Back to Home

 Table Types

-PREPAID Table
+Prepaid Table

 A table where the Host pays for all seats upfront during purchase.
 After purchase: